lanigon/pool_analysis/README.md

 - BSC/Base spreads exist but decay rapidly—typically ~10 seconds before arbitrage collapses the gap.
 - Some wallets act like market makers, firing continuously when spreads appear; even with tiny tick impacts per trade, they maintain balanced signed volume as gaps emerge.
 - Cross-chain match windows are rare (~2% of 10-second buckets), so most opportunities either disappear before both chains can trade or are too slim to cover gas.
+- Strict cross-chain groups with directional spreads are vanishingly rare: only three windows pass all filters in the log sample, yet they still produce ≈$2,100 in aggregate net profit with tight ETH volume symmetry.

 ## Why This Matters

 - These traces offer first-hand evidence of cross-chain price formation, reversion speed, arbitrage costs (swap + gas), and market-making behavior.
 - The data underpins real-time arbitrage monitors or MEV bot research (price prediction, liquidity readiness).
+- The expanding log also provides a practical benchmark: 25,715 high-spread ticks, a 1.90% cross-chain match ratio, just four meaningful competitors, and 139 clearly profitable reverse-BSC opportunities for the studied sender help quantify both the scarcity and the tangible upside of disciplined cross-chain flow matching.
 - The same workflow can be extended to new assets/chains or combined with MEV relay/Flashbots quotes to study priority and profitability.